paoloantinori/dockerfiles/centos/fuse/README.md

 This image supports different versions of JBoss Fuse distribution, you may use it to test also beta versions of the product.
 The build process will extract in the Docker image all the zip files it will find in your working folder.
 If it finds more than a file it will put all of them inside the  Docker it's going to be created.
 Most of the time you will want to have just a single zip file.

 ## To build your Fuse image:
+    # download docker file
 	wget https://raw.github.com/paoloantinori/dockerfiles/master/centos/fuse/fuse/Dockerfile

     # check if base image has been updated
 	docker pull pantinor/fuse

     # build your docker fuse image. you are expected to have either a copy of jboss-fuse-*.zip or a link to that file in the current folder.
     docker build -rm -t fuse .

 ## Multiple images with different Fuse versions